zzyhp/S-R-B-SIIMS/README.md

 # S-R-B-SIIMS

-official implementation of "A novel framework for joint segmentation-registration-bias correction in low-contrast images" This is the MATLAB code for "A novel framework for joint segmentation-registration-bias correction in low-contrast images" by Huan Han,Yuanhao Zha, Daoping Zhang and Yimin Zhang.
+This is the MATLAB code for "A novel framework for joint segmentation-registration-bias correction in low-contrast images" by Huan Han,Yuanhao Zha, Daoping Zhang and Yimin Zhang.

 This project is implemented and tested in MATLAB 2022b.